-Sir Simon M. Robertson, who was appointed to our Board on April 24, 2017, founded Simon Robertson Associates LLP, offering independent and trusted corporate finance advice to a limited number of major international companies, and has led the firm since its founding in 2005.
-Prior to founding his own firm, he was a Managing Director and President of Goldman Sachs Europe Limited, from 1997 until he retired in 2005.
+Sir Simon M. Robertson founded Simon Robertson Associates LLP, offering independent and trusted corporate finance advice to a limited number of major international companies, and has led the firm since its founding in 2005.
+Prior to founding his own firm, he was a Managing Director and President of

+Goldman Sachs Europe Limited from 1997 until he retired in 2005.
 Before joining Goldman Sachs, Sir Simon served various roles at the Kleinwort Benson Group.
 He joined the Kleinwort Benson Group in 1963, working in most of the businesses of the Kleinwort Benson Group before joining the Corporate Finance Division in 1968.
 He became Chairman of Kleinwort Benson Group Plc in 1996 and resigned from the Group in 1997.

-Sir Simon is a director of several private companies, including Director of Berry Bros & Rudd Ltd, The Economist Newspaper Ltd., Troy Asset Management Limited, Byhiras Group and Immodulon Therapeutics, and has served on the boards of numerous public and private entities in the past, including as Chairman of Rolls-Royce Holdings plc (2005-2013) and on the board of HSBC Holdings plc (2006-2016), where he was Senior Independent Director (2007-2015) and Deputy Chairman (2010-2016).
-In 2015 he joined the International Advisory Board of Brown Advisory and recently became a Visiting Professor at King's College London (Department of Political Economy).
+Sir Simon is a director of several private companies, including Troy Asset Management Limited, Byhiras Group and Immodulon Therapeutics.
+He has served on the boards of numerous public and private entities in the past, including as Chairman of Rolls-Royce Holdings plc (2005-2013), on the board of Berry Bros & Rudd Ltd (1998-2018), on the board of The Economist Newspaper Ltd. (2005-2017) and on the board of HSBC Holdings plc (2006-2016), where he was Senior Independent Director (2007-2015) and Deputy Chairman (2010-2016).
+In 2015 he joined the International Advisory Board of Brown Advisory and he recently became a Visiting Professor at King's College London (Department of Political Economy).
 He is also a Trustee of the Royal Opera House Endowment Fund, an Ambassador of the Winston Churchill Memorial Trust and President of the Légion d'Honneur UK Chapter Limited.
 Sir Simon was knighted for services to Business in the Queen's Birthday Honours list in 2010.
 He also became an "Officier" of the "Ordre des Arts et des Lettres" in 2011 and "Officier" de la Légion d'Honneur in 2014.

 Ralph L. Schlosstein has served as our CEO and President since May 22, 2009, and, prior to joining Evercore, was the Chief Executive Officer of HighView Investment Group, an alternative investment management firm.
-Prior to forming HighView in 2008, Mr. Schlosstein was for almost 20 years the President of BlackRock, the largest asset management firm in the world.
+Prior to forming HighView in 2008, Mr. Schlosstein was, for almost 20 years, the President of BlackRock, the largest asset management firm in the world.
 Mr. Schlosstein co-founded BlackRock in 1988, was a director from the time it went public in 1999 until 2007, chaired BlackRock's management committee, and served on its executive committee and its investment committee.
 Prior to founding BlackRock in 1988, Mr. Schlosstein was a managing director in Investment Banking at Lehman Brothers.
 From 1977 to 1981, Mr. Schlosstein worked for the Federal government.
-Initially, he was deputy to the assistant secretary of the Treasury Department.
-In mid-1977, he became associate director of The White House Domestic Policy Staff where he was responsible for advising President Carter on urban policy, economic development and housing issues, as well as the Chrysler loan guarantee program.
+Initially, he was deputy to the Assistant Secretary of the Treasury Department.
+In mid-1977, he became Associate Director of The White House Domestic Policy Staff where he was responsible for advising President Carter on urban policy, economic development and housing issues, as well as the Chrysler loan guarantee program.
 From 1974 to 1977, Mr. Schlosstein was an economist for the Congressional Joint Economic Committee.